mhulo/crave-control-v1/README.md

 This project has been created in order to make setting up c-gate on docker, and integrating it with a web interface as simple as possible. **This is not the full codebase for Crave Control - just the setup to install and launch nginx, php, and clipsal c-gate.**

-To install Crave Control, launch a terminal prompt either directly or using ssh and enter the following commands;
+To get everything started, launch a terminal prompt either directly or using ssh and enter the following commands;

 `sudo git clone https://github.com/mhulo/cravectl-1.git`